lecapricedc/WorkingRepository/content/bread.md

 ---
-title: "Le Caprice DC Bread"
+title: Le Caprice DC Bread
-ftitle: "Artisan Bread"
+ftitle: Artisan Bread
-date: 2018-09-29T11:54:02+06:00
+date: 2018-09-29T11:54:02.000+06:00
 image: images/products/pain-paysan.jpg
 ftImage: images/front/bread.jpg
 bgImage: images/background/three-bk.jpg
-type : caprice
+type: caprice

 ---

-We offer a wide range of breads.
+## Freshly Made, Artisanal Breads

+We make our bread freshly for our sandwiches and breakfast platters and want to share our hearth classics with you.

-Please remember that we run out baguettes quite frequently!
-Feel free to call ahead and reserve one.
+We run out of our baguettes frequently - call ahead and reserve one to make sure we can accomodate.

+Below is a list of our breads available by the loaf.

 1. Baguettes
 2. Walnut Raison